 You don’t have to have large amounts of money to open an offshore account and I can help you open an account with a minimum balance of just $7,000 (AED 25,707) and you get a few months to build up to the minimum amount.

 The offshore account can be in joint names, Sharia law will not apply, and you can even have a debit card if required.
 Currency options are US Dollars, Sterling, Euros and Australian Dollars.
+There are interest paying options.
 I am authorised to certify documents for applications I process and there is no charge for that.

 More info here: The benefits of offshore banking for expats